tarehart/aws-appconfig-poller/README.md

 ## License

-Licensed under the APLv2.
+Licensed under the MIT license.
 See the [LICENSE](https://github.com/tarehart/aws-appconfig-poller/blob/main/LICENSE) file for details.